breezy-weather/breezy-weather/docs/TECHNICAL.md

 Add the new enum and language technical name in `app/src/main/java/org/breezyweather/common/basic/models/options/appearance/Language.kt`.
 You will need to find a matching Locale in Android.
 For example, if the new language is `pt_rBR`, it will translate as `Locale("pt", "BR")`.
 The second parameter is optional, as you can see with other languages.

-# Weather providers API
+# Weather sources API

-Weather providers API can change: some versions may become deprecated, new endpoints may be added, new countries may be supported (when documented, we filter countries in app to avoid unnecessary calls on unsupported countries).
+Weather sources API can change: some versions may become deprecated, new endpoints may be added, new countries may be supported (when documented, we filter countries in app to avoid unnecessary calls on unsupported countries).

 This section keep track of endpoints and when they were last checked.